• Home

 Recommended Video

 “How do I manage stress?
-Well, I try to continue being myself,” Espinosa said in a recent interview with The Wall Street Journal.
+Well, I try to continue being myself,” Espinosa said in a recent interview with the Wall Street Journal.
 “So I like to play tennis on the weekends.
 If I can’t, I play golf.
 And I also am a musician.”

-The Mexican national first joined Nissan back in 2003 as a product specialist in the company’s Mexico planning division; after rising through the ranks and serving senior positions in Thailand and Europe, Espinosa finally moved to Nissan’s global headquarters in Japan in 2016.
+The Mexican national first joined Nissan back in 2003 as a product specialist in the company’s Mexico planning division; after rising through the ranks and holding senior positions in Thailand and Europe, Espinosa finally moved to Nissan’s global headquarters in Japan in 2016.
 He also held a litany of leadership roles before assuming the role of CEO last April.

 Throughout a whirlwind career like Espinosa’s—bouncing around different companies, and taking on greater responsibilities—stress is bound to creep in.
 However, reconnecting to himself through music and exercise has kept his cortisol down.

-How leaders manage stress: meditation and runs on the beach
+How leaders manage stress: Meditation and runs on the beach

 CEOs are falling into their own rhythms to manage the pressure from their high-profile, stressful positions in the business world.